 Obsessed rock climber, skilled emergency physician, free spirit and life-affirmer, Farida added class and style to Tainui in our trip out to the Lofoten Islands last year.
 She forced me to climb ridiculously steep hills and I hold her solely responsible for the loss of the last fragments of cartilage from both my knees.
 She’s always busy but I do hope she finds time to come back to the boat for more.
 She is wonderful company.

 Air pilot, ocean racing tactician and helmsman, class match racing star, bon vivant and craftsman – that’s our Martin.
 He and I have cruised in and out of one another’s anchorages for almost 35 years.
 We met in Lautoka waters and invented the Malolo Lailai to Vila yacht race together.
 While my dissolution has been steady over the years he has built boats, planes and a very successful printing business in NZ.
 Probably the most experienced of my crew persons, Martin is a wonderful asset on any boat.

 JOHN and ANNA

 I first met this wonderful couple in Tonga in 1980 (we in Awatea and they, with Jeremy, in Kestrel).
 We have been close since.
 John Little is a prolific author, TV producer, yachtsman and boatbuilder.
 Anna, an irrepressible optimist, is John’s better half – his muse, companion and friend.
 Their journey together has been inspirational at times.
-They joined Tainui in the Windward Islands and are coming back again to the Galapagos.
-Of course, they’re welcome back aboard Tainui at any time.
+They joined Tainui in the Windward Islands and joined Tainui again in the Galapagos.
+Of course, they’re welcome back aboard any boat of mine at any time.